EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 You can run Concourse anywhere, which is great if you don't want to be tied to Kubernetes, or haven't adopted it yet.
 To be clear: you can absolutely run Concourse on Kubernetes if you want to, but Concourse doesn't _require_ it.

 The downside of this is that Concourse attempts to do its own container scheduling, and doesn't always do a great job of it.
 We've not covered it in this series, but it's not uncommon to see snags where builds aren't scheduled as quickly as you'd like.
+It's certainly not as quick as Tekton and Argo Workflows, and if you get down-and-dirty debugging the internals of Concourse, you're going to need to know a lot of idiosyncratic things.

 > ### Use Concourse when you:
 >